FangYingLi/PRACTICE/README.md

-# gmx_hbond
+# gmx_stacking_hbond
-rewrite by zengjy, to calculate for hbond.
+write by tangym, rewrite by zengjy, to calculate hbond.